imbmakeev/WEB-.NET-Mentoring-Program/Module2/Task1/readme.md

 =======
 Production
 =======
-DB store in solution folder /App_Data/
+DB is storing in solution folder /App_Data/